 It’s important to designate a durable power of attorney when arranging your estate plan.
 The durable power of attorney identifies the person who can step in and handle your financial affairs if you become incapacitated or unable to do so.
 If you do not have one, the court may step in to carry out your financial affairs if you are not capable of making the decisions.

 With your retirement plans and life insurance, you want to make sure your property ends up in the hands of the appropriate beneficiary with the best tax results possible.
-Our estate planning professionals can help you with determining the appropriate beneficiary or beneficiaries.
+Our estate planning specialists can help you with determining the appropriate beneficiary or beneficiaries.

 Life Insurance Planning and Irrevocable Life Insurance Trusts (ILIT)